View Cancer Clinical Trials

 - Patients must not have begun chemotherapy or endocrine therapy for their breast cancer prior to registration.

-- Patients must not require chronic treatment with systemic steroids or other immunosuppressive agents.
+- Patients must not require chronic treatment with systemic steroids or other immunosuppressive agents (inhaled steroids are allowed).

 - Patients must not have received an aromatase inhibitor (AI) or a selective estrogen receptor modulator (SERM) such as tamoxifen or raloxifene within 5 years prior to registration